Autumn is a wonderful time to be in Chamonix – lively but not too crowded, the weather is generally good and the colours and the light are beautiful.

 In general, September is still warm and pleasant, with a ‘late summer’ feeling.
 There can be occasional snow at mid mountain level but it doesn’t stay.

 October has a classic Autumn feel with crisper mornings and evenings.
+Golden colour appears on the larches.

 The first snow in the valley is usually around the start of November, but it doesn’t usually settle.